gardener/documentation/website/documentation/guides/applications/prometheus/_index.md

 architectures.
 In a world of microservices, its support for multi-dimensional data collection and querying is a particular strength.

-Prometheus graduates within CNCF [second hosted project](https://prometheus.io/blog/2018/08/09/prometheus-graduates-within-cncf/).
+Prometheus is the second hosted project to [graduate within CNCF](https://prometheus.io/blog/2018/08/09/prometheus-graduates-within-cncf/).

 The following characteristics make Prometheus a good match for monitoring Kubernetes clusters:

--   Pull-based monitoring
+-   Pull-based Monitoring
 Prometheus is a [pull-based](https://prometheus.io/blog/2016/07/23/pull-does-not-scale-or-does-it/) monitoring system, which means that the Prometheus server dynamically discovers and pulls metrics from your services running in Kubernetes.

 -   Labels
 Prometheus and Kubernetes share the same label (key-value) concept that can be used to select objects in the system.
-Labels are used to identify time series and sets of label matchers can be used in the query language ( [PromQL](https://prometheus.io/docs/prometheus/latest/querying/basics/) ) to select the time series to be aggregated..
+Labels are used to identify time series and sets of label matchers can be used in the query language ([PromQL](https://prometheus.io/docs/prometheus/latest/querying/basics/)) to select the time series to be aggregated.

 -   Exporters
-There are many [exporters](https://prometheus.io/docs/instrumenting/exporters/) available which enable integration of databases or even other monitoring systems not already providing a way to export metrics to Prometheus.
+There are many [exporters](https://prometheus.io/docs/instrumenting/exporters/) available, which enable integration of databases or even other monitoring systems not already providing a way to export metrics to Prometheus.
 One prominent exporter is the so called [node-exporter](https://github.com/prometheus/node_exporter), which allows to monitor hardware and OS related metrics of Unix systems.

--   Powerful query language
+-   Powerful Query Language
 The Prometheus query language [PromQL](https://prometheus.io/docs/prometheus/latest/querying/basics/) lets the user select and aggregate time series data in real time.
 Results can either be shown as a graph, viewed as tabular data in the Prometheus expression browser, or consumed by external systems via the [HTTP API](https://prometheus.io/docs/prometheus/latest/querying/api/).